schinta99/schinta_Portfolio/final-project-part-three.md

 # Final thoughts

 Reflecting on this project, I wish I could have delved deeper into the issue of HIV stigma.
 However, finding sufficient data on this topic was challenging, and discussing it in class could have been sensitive.
-Nevertheless, I thoroughly enjoyed working with the HIV datasets, as there was a wealth of data available.
-In hindsight, starting earlier would have allowed me to create more polished visualizations.
+Nevertheless, I thoroughly enjoyed working with the HIV datasets, as there was a lot of data available.
+In hindsight, starting earlier would have allowed me to create better visualizations.

 Initially, I found it difficult to decide on a story to tell, which made me realize how complex storytelling with data can be.
 This was also my first experience with user research, and I wasn't entirely sure how to proceed, so I presented an overview of my slides and gathered feedback.
 Through this, I learned that understanding your audience is not as straightforward as it seems—until you engage with them, you won’t fully grasp their needs.